Global and regional/continental trends in family size, sex ratios, and ageing/greying

 Pro-natalist policy requires substantial amounts of financial resources and infrastructural development for successful execution.
-LICs largely have no need of pro-natalist policies, as they have surpluses of youthful people and very little aged; hence, pro-natalist policies are associated with HICs because these countries have the money, infrastructure and services needed to implement the policy successfully.
+LICs largely have no need for pro-natalist policies, as they have surpluses of youthful people and very few aged; hence, pro-natalist policies are associated with HICs because these countries have the money, infrastructure and services needed to implement the policy successfully.
 The most evident disadvantage of this policy is that it costs governments billions of dollars which would rather be spent on investment in Science and technology, as well as developmental projects.

 Pro-natalist Case study: France

 France has had a history of population fluctuations, dating from the period of wars till the later part of the 1990s.
 Although it has been one of Europe’s most populous and fertile nations, the First World War dealt a blow to its male population size.
 France’s population is about 21% elderly people, and it is projected that one-third of the French population will be over 60 years of age by 2050.

 The pro-natalist Code de la Famille law was passed in 1939 to curb the trend of negative natural change which had started in 1935.
 It was passed to ease the dependency ratio – the number of young, economically active people to old people in 1901 was 7-8 to one person 65 years and above.
 This dropped significantly after the death of numerous men aged 20-24 years in the First World War.
 Despite the introduction of the law, France’s population continued to fluctuate.
 The ratio of economically active people to people aged 65 years and older dropped to 4.4 people in 1995.
 The fertility rate sunk to 1.67 in 1992, and it was costing the government about 12.9 euros to care for the elderly (Geography AS Notes).